bioinfo-cnb/bionmf-gpu/doc/user_guide.txt.md

 ## 9. Running tests and examples of use.

-This section shows the compilation process for *BioNMF-GPU*, with the provided `Makefile` in a command-line environment.
+This section shows the compilation process for *NMF-mGPU*, with the provided `Makefile` in a command-line environment.